We are officially-unofficially into the beginning of my favourite season!

-My First Reaction: I honestly could not be any more excited to read this book, unless you included nude John Mayer photos between chapters.
+My Fucking Thoughts: I honestly could not be any more excited to read this book, unless you included nude John Mayer photos between chapters.
 Good Lawd this sounds amazing.
 Number one, I loveeeee locked room mysteries.
 Love them.
 Secondly, this sounds like the most sinister game of Clue ever to be played.
 Where’s Jigsaw when you need him?!

 🔪The Lies We Told by Camilla Way